Migrant Education-High School Equivalency Program (84.141)

 Beneficiary Eligibility

-Persons who are engaged or whose parents are engaged in migrant and other seasonal farmwork or who have participated or have been eligible to participate in the Title I, MEP or the JTPA 402 program.
-Eligible beneficiaries are 16 and older or beyond the age of compulsory school attendance, and lacking a high school diploma.
+Persons who are engaged or whose immediate family is engaged in migrant and other seasonal farmwork or who have participated or have been eligible to participate in the Title I, Migrant Education Program or the Department of Labor's National Farmworker Jobs Program.
+Eligible beneficiaries also must be age 16 and older or beyond the age of compulsory school attendance, and lacking a high school diploma or its equivalent.

 Credentials/Documentation

-To be eligible to participate in HEP: the applicant or their parents must: (1) Have worked a minimum of 75 days during the past 24 months in migrant on seasonal farmwork, or have been eligible to participate or have participated within the past 2 years in Title I, Migrant Education Program or JTPA 402 projects; (2) not have earned a secondary school diploma or its equivalent; (3) not be currently enrolled in an elementary or secondary school; (4) be 16 years of age or older, or above the age of compulsory school attendance in the State where the project is located; and (5) be determined by the grantee to need the academic and supporting services and financial assistance provided by the project.
+To be eligible to participate in a HEP project, the applicant or his or her immediate family member must: (1) Have worked a minimum of 75 days during the past 24 months in migrant on seasonal farmwork, or have been eligible to participate or have participated within the past 2 years in Title I, Migrant Education Program or the Department of Labor's National Farmworker Jobs Program; (2) not have earned a secondary school diploma or its equivalent; (3) not be currently enrolled in an elementary or secondary school; (4) be 16 years of age or older, or above the age of compulsory school attendance in the State where the project is located; and (5) be determined by the grantee to need the academic and supporting services and financial assistance provided by the project.

 Application Procedure

-Application forms are available from the Department of Education.
-An applicant submits its application to the Department of Education no later than the date announced by the Department in the Federal Register.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+Applications are available from the Department of Education as announced in a Notice Inviting Applications (NIA).
+An eligible applicant submits its application to the Department of Education no later than the date announced by the Department in the Federal Register.
 An application must be prepared and submitted in accordance with the regulations, instructions, and forms included in the grant application package.
-Applications are reviewed and evaluated by a panel for selection of possible funding.
+Applications are reviewed and evaluated by a panel for selection and possible funding.

 Award Procedure